Evidence that Hollywood ruins innocence was there for all to see; did we just not want to face it?

 When the New York Times reported on years of sexual harassment accusations against Harvey Weinstein, it was targeting one of the leaders in the film industry whose work has been nominated for the entertainment industry’s highest awards and earned hundreds of millions of dollars.

 But the Times article was the tip of the iceberg.
 The Times just said the movie mogul paid off accusers over harassment; a New York Post piece by a waitress painted an ugly picture and a New Yorker article followed claiming much worse.
-Weinstein’s behavior had been the subject of jokes before.
-Finally, someone realized that the joke wasn’t funny.
+Weinstein’s behavior had been the

 The accusations against Weinstein are also just the tip of the iceberg of Hollywood sexual scandal.
 Rose McGowan, a central figure in the Weinstein story, would not stay silent when Ben Affleck expressed disapproval of Weinstein.
 Neither would Hillarie Burton.
 Then Liz Meriweather wrote a revealing piece about how ingrained this culture is in Hollywood — and James Van Der Beek pointed out that men and boys are victims, too.

 But we were all in on the secret, weren’t we?
 Evidence that Hollywood ruins innocence was there for all to see.
 Perhaps the starkest examples are the Disney stars.

 We all watched Hannah Montana go from trading jokes with little Rico to becoming Miley Cyrus making headlines for outlandishly bad behavior.
 She followed the well-worn path of the Mickey Mouse Club Mousketeers: Britney Spears spiraled into self destruction, Christina Aguilera’s antics threatened dire consequences and Justin Timberlake’s music extolled sexual harassment.

 Maybe they all succumbed to the demons of fame.
 But for some stars, an even more sinister force was at work.